froglogic60/frog-logic-shop/FROG-LOGIC-CONTEXT.md

   9007 pre-fix), so the Page briefly had a duplicate post — Sam was told to delete one.

+## Printify wave 1 is mapped — physical sales staged for 19 Sept (21 Aug 2026)

+- 35 physical products now exist in Sam's Printify shop (id 28035653) with print-ready files: 16 wall prints (Fine Art Posters, Print Clever GB, 16″×16″ matte), 8 mugs (Ceramic Mug (EU), OPT OnDemand CZ, 11oz white), 11 stickers (Vinyl Kiss-Cut, Sticky Products Europe NL, 4″×4″ matte).
+  All created by `automation/social/printify-setup.js` via the "Printify product setup" workflow (workflow_dispatch; renders the site SVGs at 300 DPI in CI, uploads, creates products; idempotent — re-runs skip existing and delete/recreate any whose blueprint no longer matches the script's pick).
+  IDs live in `automation/social/printify-result.json`.
+- `netlify/functions/catalog.json` now carries `printifyProductId`/
+  `printifyVariantId` for those 35 — checkout for them switches on automatically when Netlify deploys resume **19 Sept** (or the plan is upgraded), because the catalog ships inside the functions bundle.
+- Still needed from Sam before physical fulfilment works end-to-end: add `PRINTIFY_API_KEY` and `PRINTIFY_SHOP_ID` (= 28035653) as **plain** Netlify environment variables (never the "secret values" flag — see the env-var gotcha above).
+Repo secret `PRINTIFY_API_KEY` is already set for the workflow.
+- Not yet mapped (wave 2, artwork decisions pending): 11 tees, 7 totes,
+  3 hoodies (Sam chose full colour-block panel printing 21 Aug), 5 notebooks, 7 pins.
+Extend `KINDS`/`kindOf` in printify-setup.js and re-run.
+- Worth a look before launch: open a couple of mugs in Printify to check how the centred square panel sits on the wrap.

 ## Open threads

 - The 30-design productisation plan for the *main* store (3 waves, ~107